 Their bill represents the “best chance in a generation” to fix America’s now-badly broken chemical safety law, noted Environmental Defense Fund President Fred Krupp.
 It’s an opportunity we can’t afford to lose.

 The current chemical safety law is as old as I am - 39 - but it’s aged like milk.
-The Environmental Protection Agency lacks the power to ensure the safety of chemicals we use every day.
+The U.S. Environmental Protection Agency lacks the power to ensure the safety of chemicals we use every day.
 The agency can’t even effectively restrict the ones we know are dangerous, including identified carcinogens.

 It’s absolutely insane, but it doesn’t have to be that way.
 The new Senate bill would fundamentally change the chemical safety system for the better.
 It would: